Instruments of Happiness

 I have played guitar for since 1967, electric guitar for since 1972.
 My interest in the instrument really began on February 9th, 1964, when The Beatles appeared on the Ed Sullivan show for the first time.
 The guitar (indeed, all music) is created to make us happy, sad, contemplative, ecstatic…frankly, one is never indifferent in the face of music.
-According to two legendary guitar manufacturers, Robert Godin and Paul Reed Smith (my 2 favourites), you can never be sad with a guitar in your hands.
+According to the legendary guitar manufacturer, Robert Godin (my favourite), you can never be sad with a guitar in your hands.
 Absolutely, the guitar is an “instrument of happiness”, hence the name for this new ensemble “Instruments of Happiness”.

 Instruments of Happiness is clearly obsessed by the electric guitar.
 We only have electric guitars on stage, and we hope guitarists will find some sympathetic resonance with our concerts.
 However, we also hope to move beyond the guitar, creating new projects and concerts that are unique, imaginative and passionate musical events, all prepared with the greatest care for the quality of sound and the performance of the music.
 We hope to be not just guitarists, but musicians.
 We hope to bring you some happiness with our instruments.